We plant the tropical dry forest back

-Home to parrots, macaws and monkeys.
-In northern Bolívar we restore one of Colombia's most threatened ecosystems with a zoning model that puts wildlife first.
+Home to parrots, macaws, and monkeys.
+In the north of Bolívar, we restore one of Colombia's most threatened ecosystems through a zoning model that puts wildlife first.

-The tropical dry forest sustains unique biodiversity —psittacines, primates, felines, migratory birds— yet it is one of the most overlooked ecosystems in conservation.
-Less than 5% of its original cover remains globally.
-In Colombia, of nearly 9 million hectares, only about 720,000 ha survive —between 8% and 9% of the original area.
+The tropical dry forest supports a unique biodiversity — psittacines, primates, felines, migratory birds — and yet it is one of the most overlooked ecosystems in conservation.
+Globally, less than 5% remains of its original cover.
+In Colombia, of roughly 9 million hectares, only around 720,000 ha survive — between 8% and 9% of the original area.

-And what does survive is not always mature forest: a significant part is regrowth and secondary forest, fragmented and isolated.
+And what little survives is not always mature forest: a significant portion is scrubland and secondary forest, fragmented and isolated.
 That is why every hectare we restore counts twice — it recovers surface area and reconnects the landscape.

-This line of work is aligned with the Manifesto and the Management Model: psittacine rehabilitation is only viable if the territory where birds return offers forest with food, cavities, tall trees and low human pressure.
-Forest restoration is a necessary condition of the reintroduction program.
+This line of work aligns with the Fundación Loros Manifesto and with the Management Model: the rehabilitation of psittacines is only viable if the territory they return to offers forest with food, cavities, tall trees, and low human pressure.
+Forest restoration is the necessary condition for the reintroduction program.

 Sources: Pizano & García (eds.), El Bosque Seco Tropical en Colombia, Instituto Alexander von Humboldt, 2014; Ministerio de Ambiente y Desarrollo Sostenible.